lermit/puppet-php/README.md

         php::pecl::module { "XML_Util": }

+* Install a pecl package from source specifying the preferred state (note that you must have the package 'make' installed on your system)

+        php::pecl::module { "xhprof":
+          use_package     => 'false',
+          preferred_state => 'beta',
+        }

 * Set a config option

         php::pecl::config { http_proxy: value => "myproxy:8080" }